-On the 11th January 2018, Royal Berkshire Hospital was rated as an outstanding hospital by the Care Quality Commission (CQC).
+On the 7th January 2020, Royal Berkshire Hospital was rated as a good hospital by the Care Quality Commission (CQC).
 Our Chief Executive, Steve McManus, has been recognised as one of the top 50 NHS Trust CEO's in the country by the Health Services Journal and in our family and friends test; 100% of inpatients and 99% of outpatients would recommend this hospital, whilst 100% was also scored in A&E. You can see more information about our hospital on the NHS Choices Website here.

 It's ok to ask - Ask your doctor or nurse about clinical research!
 Talk to you doctor or healthcare professional about research that you may be able to take part in.

 There are a number of other ways the public make valuable contributions to clinical research.
 For example, joining a Research Ethics Committee (REC, where they ethically review potential studies) or by becoming a Patient research Ambassador (PRA) A newsletter on the Patient Research Ambassador Initiative (PRAI), where members of the public promote research from a layperson point of view is available to receive by clicking here.

 By visiting the UK Clinical Trials Gateway website, you could find out what clinical trials are operating in your area, which can provide you with useful guidance on how trials work and it may help you to connect with researchers running the clinical trials that you may be able to participate in.

 If you feel that you would like to connect with us here at the Royal Berkshire NHS Foundation Trust, please get in touch with us using the contact details on the 'We Are...' page.